Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Discussions

 We take the model Octopus and Ant-3 as examples.
 Let $r$ and $r'$ denote the original medial radius and dilated medial radius respectively.
 For the offset manner, we set $r' = r + \delta_r$ where $\delta_r = 0.02$, while for the scaling manner, we set $r' = r \times \sigma_r$ with $\sigma_r = 1.5$.

-As shown in Figure~\ref{fig:enlarge_ablation}, the offset manner tends to generate selected points that are distributed more uniformly, while the scaling manner can distinguish parts that have different radii, which leads to relatively large gap around the joints of different parts (as shown in the box region).
+As shown in Figure~\ref{fig:enlarge_ablation}, the offset manner tends to generate selected points that are distributed more evenly, while the scaling manner can distinguish parts that have different radii, which leads to relatively large gap around the joints of different parts (as shown in the box region).
 The reason behind this is, adding a constant value is independent of the original radius, but the scaling makes the larger ball dilate more and control more area, which results in part differentiation.
-One potential application of the results generated by scaling manner would be shape segmentation.